mozilla/extension-activity-monitor/CONTRIBUTING.md

 Extension Activity Monitor offers the following filtering options-

 - Filter logs with extension id, view type, API name, API type.
-Whenever any new unknown identities are found with new logs, that is being added as a checkbox (checked by default) in the View.
+Whenever a new unknown identity is found in new logs, that is being added as a checkbox (checked by default) in the **View**.
   - These filtering options use the [`filter-option`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-option) web component.
 - Filter logs with substring.
   - It uses the [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) web component.